- Call Governor Wolf at 717.787.2500 and tell him you oppose these cuts—see talking points below.

 - Post on social media asking @GovernorTomWolf and your legislators to protect the Keystone Fund and Environmental Stewardship Fund.
 Use the hashtags #SaveKeystone and #SaveESF.
 (In addition, you can use #KeystoneFund and #EnvironmentalStewardshipFund when referring to the funds by name.)

-- Social media infographics highlighting the need for clean water, open space, parks, trails, and preserved farmland
+- Social media infographics and sample posts highlighting the need for clean water, open space, parks, trails, and preserved farmland

-- Download open letter to Governor Wolf and members of the General Assembly
+- Open letter to Governor Wolf and members of the General Assembly

 It’s been suggested that money can be taken from the Keystone Recreation, Park and Conservation Fund (Keystone) and the Environmental Stewardship Fund (ESF) because no harm will be done to project investments, and the proposed budget action would only tap unneeded money that’s just sitting around.
 This ill-considered notion misses fundamental issues: